statgen/fipip/README.md

 # fiPIP (Functionally Informed PIPs)
-This repository aims to accomplish two tasks for users with statistical fine-mapping results: (1) help users generate or access deep-leaning based sequence-to-omics scores from AlphaGenome, Borzoi, Enformer and/or Sei, and (2) generate functionally-informed posterior inclusion probabilities (PIPs) from quantitative scores containing functional information.
+This repository aims to accomplish two tasks for users with statistical fine-mapping results: (1) provide a starting point for users seeking to generate or access deep-leaning based sequence-to-omics scores from AlphaGenome, Borzoi, Enformer and/or Sei, and (2) generate functionally-informed posterior inclusion probabilities (PIPs) from quantitative scores containing functional information.
 These two tasks can be completed independently of each other.
-Users can use any quantitative scores to generate fiPIPs using this code respository, including those not mentioned in this code repository.
+Users can use any quantitative scores to generate fiPIPs using this code respository, including those from tools not mentioned in this code repository.
 In fact, as sequence-to-omics models update and new ones are released, we encourage users to do so.
-This repository may not be updated if updates are released for the aforementioned sequence-to-omics models.
+This repository may not be updated if updates are released for the aforementioned sequence-to-omics models or as new ones are released.

 ## Installation